 Randolph is currently home to approximately 450 students in Kindergarten through 5th grade.
 Our students come from diverse backgrounds and our families represent a wide variety of economic realities.
 Randolph is a Title One school that is organized into grade level instructional teams.
 Our specialists (Art, Music, Physical Education, and Technology) support students on a daily basis as well as our Interventionists, Librarian, Family Care Coach, Social Worker, Counselor and Special Education Staff.
 All staff work closely with the administrative team to provide focused instruction as we implement a rigorous academic program across every grade level.

-At Randolph, we abide by our Code of Conduct and make sure students understand and can demonstrate what it looks like and sounds like to be Safe, Respectful, Honest, Responsible, and Courteous.
+At Randolph, we make sure students understand and can demonstrate what it looks like and sounds like to be Safe, Respectful, and Responsible.
 Ours is a safe, orderly, respectful environment that promotes high levels of student engagement and performance.
 There are two guiding principles for acceptable behavior: first, it is never okay to be hurtful; and second, it is never okay to be disruptive.

 Honoring the diversity and unique strengths and talents of each student guides our planning for individual success.
 We hope you will see why we are so proud of our students, families, and staff when you visit our website and our school.